-International students who plan to be in their home country while being enrolled in an online PAU Master's program are eligible to apply.
-International students currently living in the U.S. in F-1 status and those interested in becoming F-1 international students for studying in the U.S. are not currently able to apply to PAU Master's Residential Programs.
-PAU has a pending application on file with U.S. immigration/DHS, that if/when it is approved, will allow F-1 students to apply.
-Please contact your PAU admissions staff for updates on this issue.
+Masters Programs - International Students International students who plan to be in their home country while being enrolled in an online PAU Master's program are eligible to apply.
+International students currently living in the U.S. in F-1 status and those interested in becoming an F-1 international students for studying in the U.S. are not eligible to apply to PAU Masters in Counseling on-campus format.